NetLah/EchoServiceApi/README.md

 ### Test with hosting and Reverse Proxy

-- This Echo Service Api support both IIS In process, IIS out process, IIS ARR Urlrewite or NGINX.
+- This Echo Service Api support both IIS In process, IIS out process, IIS ARR URL Rewrite or NGINX.

 - For forwarded headers issue when behind Reverse Proxy, can check this article for further understanding: https://devblogs.microsoft.com/aspnet/forwarded-headers-middleware-updates-in-net-core-3-0-preview-6/

-- To add support Forwarded Headers when use with Reverse Proxy, make sure add this environment setting (environment setings, it is not support appsettings.json).
+- To add support Forwarded Headers when use with Reverse Proxy, make sure add this environment setting (environment settings, it is not support appsettings.json).

 ```
 ASPNETCORE_FORWARDEDHEADERS_ENABLED=true